-Individuals or companies whose professional or business activity takes place in Andorran territory, but whose permanent residence is outside Andorra, are subject to a type of taxation that is generally 10%.
+Individuals or companies whose professional or business activity takes place in Andorran territory, but whose tax residency is outside Andorra, are subject to a type of non-residents taxation (NRIT) that is generally 10%.
 Service providers and employees in Andorran companies are obliged to pay this tax.
 They are usually Spanish and French cross-border workers who live in their respective countries but sporadically and not permanently work in Andorra.
 It also applies to employees of service providers, education-related professionals, artists, and CASS-affiliated employees.

 Capital gains taxation in Andorra

 Capital gains are treated like any other ordinary economic income and generally are taxable at a rate of 10%.
 However, if capital gains come from the transfer of qualifying participations or the transfer of the corresponding participation in a holding company, they are tax exempt.
 If you own 25% or less of a company, you can sell your shares with no taxation.
 There are no taxes on capital gains for assets owned for more than 10 years.